HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

             - 'utf32le':  `The character is encoded in UTF-32 little endian.`
             - 'utf32be':  `The character is encoded in UTF-32 big endian.` >
         [,
-            < 'codepoint | utf8' $format = 'codepoint':
+            < 'utf8 | codepoint' $format = 'codepoint':
-                - 'codepoint': `The character is returned as a codepoint.`
+                - 'utf8':      `The character is returned as a UTF-8 string.`
-                - 'utf8':      `The character is returned as a UTF-8 string.` >
+                - 'codepoint': `The character is returned as a codepoint.` > ]
-        ]
     ]
 ) ulongint | string | false